 ICIT has started or is involved in numerous projects that provide important services to our members and/or the counties they serve.
 Key projects include:

-Paying IT Forward - ICIT's County Technology Assessment Program
+Paying IT Forward - ICIT's County Technology Assistance Program

 Beginning in 2011, ICIT began offering technology assessments to counties.
 Unlike other assessment offerings, ICIT can offer professional advice from a county perspective.
 Additionally, counties that take advantage of this opportunity can be confident that the advice they get is free from bias in regards to products or services.
 As of June 2014, ICIT has worked with 15 counties on assessments.